pranay-chakraborty/attendance_system_idc409/README.md

 ___

 ## Acknowledgements and References:
-Here are the necessary references for your project, based on the algorithms, libraries, and datasets you've used.

-## Acknowledgements and References:

 _**Eigenfaces (PCA for Recognition):**  Turk, M., & Pentland, A. (1991).
 Eigenfaces for recognition. *Journal of Cognitive Neuroscience, 3*(1), 71-86._